 Mountain Views

 Trekking to these two trails gives you the same mountain views but with a distinct perspective.
 You will be amazed to see the breathtaking snow-capped Himalayas from the ABC and Circuit Trek.
 Wondering what mountains you can see?
 You will witness towering peaks such as Annapurna I, Machapuchare (Fishtail), and Dhaulagiri.
-Although the treks offer different routes, both of them provide you with incredible panoramic views of mountain peaks and alpine scenery.
+Although the treks offer different routes, both provide incredible panoramic views of mountain peaks and alpine scenery.

 Trekking Infrastructure: Meals and Accommodations